 Another engineered feature was ‘time since release’, as this could help determine time-based sales patterns.

-Furthermore, total cinema sales could indicate how established the company’s sales are at a specific cinema.
+Also, total cinema sales could indicate how established the company’s sales are at a specific cinema.
 Moreover, sales per screen at a particular cinema would account for the size of a cinema in the total cinema sales feature.

 Finally, features called actor value and director value were created from the list of actors and directors corresponding to a specific movie.
 To do this, I created an algorithm that scrapes IMDb data for a star’s overall movie grossing and popularity, then produces a numerical value for how popular that actor or director is.